jdoleary/Spellmasons/docs/CriticalPath.md

 # Critical Path
+- Current changes make it so you could potentially get stuck with endedTurn set to true if there's a desync?
 - **"WHENEVER I PASS LEVEL ONE IT SKIPS 10 LEVELES"**
 - Check Japanese on the store page after update
 - What if there was an "attrition" feature where after you beat the deathmason the "perks" turn into curses which affect your stats or modify or remove your spells?